 - In a large 6 or 7-quart slow cooker, add the water, beer, bay leaves and Old Bay.
 Stir until combined.

-- Add the potatoes, celery, onion, corn and garlic to the mixture.
+- Cut the potatoes into smaller chunks if they are large.
+Add the potatoes, celery, onion, corn and garlic to the mixture.
 Squeeze the lemons over the top, preventing the seeds from falling in.
 Add the squeezed halves to the pot.

 - Cover and cook on low for 4 hours.
 Try not to lift the lid during this time.